 The Articles on Responsibility of States for Internationally Wrongful Acts (ARSIWA) are the primary source for defining the doctrine of attribution in international law.
-They define the circumstances under which “conduct consisting of an act or omission or a series of acts or omissions is to be considered as the conduct of the State.”
+Of particular interest here is their definition of the circumstances under which “conduct consisting of an act or omission or a series of acts or omissions is to be considered as the conduct of the State.”

 As noted by the ILC commentaries, “the conduct of private persons or entities is not attributable to the State under international law.”
-While the ILC has offered rules on entities, or organizations, and international criminal law has developed rules for holding natural personals responsible, the responsibility of non-state actors in international law remains underdeveloped.
+While the ILC has presented rules for entities, or organizations, and international criminal law has developed rules for holding natural personals responsible, the responsibility of non-state actors in international law remains underdeveloped.

-In the context of state responsibility, the circumstances for imputing the acts of corporate actors to a state are limited to situations in which the private corporation is operating as a state organ (article 4), like a state organ (article 5), or in cases when it is directed or controlled by the state (article 8).
-This approach to attribution presumes a clear distinction between the private sphere of the corporation and the public sphere of the state as the underlying logic of state responsibility.
+In the context of state responsibility, the circumstances for imputing the acts of corporate actors to a state are limited to situations in which the private corporation is operating as a state organ (Article 4), like a state organ (Article 5), or in cases when it is directed or controlled by the state (Article 8).
+This approach to attribution presumes a clear distinction between the private sphere of the corporation and the public sphere of the state as the underlying logic for defining the extent of state responsibility.
 As the ILC commentary explains:

 In theory, the conduct of all human beings, corporations or collectivities linked to the State by nationality, habitual residence or incorporation might be attributed to the State, whether or not they have any connection to the Government.
 In international law, such an approach is avoided, both with a view to limiting responsibility to conduct which engages the State as an organization, and also so as to recognize the autonomy of persons acting on their own account and not at the instigation of a public authority.